Kitware/geowatch/docs/mlops.md

 ## using mlops to run an evaluation

-smartwatch mlops "evaluate" should work as an alias but doesn't right now
+geowatch mlops "evaluate" should work as an alias but doesn't right now

 if you haven't used this TEST_DATASET yet, remember to unzip its splits.zip first